materialknight/python/exercises/practice/flatten-array/.docs/instructions.md

 # Instructions

-Take a nested list and return a single flattened list with all values except nil/null.
+Take a nested list and return a single flattened list with all values except None.

-The challenge is to write a function that accepts an arbitrarily-deep nested list-like structure and returns a flattened structure without any nil/null values.
+The challenge is to write a function that accepts an arbitrarily-deep nested list-like structure and returns a flattened structure without any None value.

 For example:

-input: [1,[2,3,null,4],[null],5]
+input: [1, [2, 3, None, 4], [None], 5]

-output: [1,2,3,4,5]
+output: [1, 2, 3, 4, 5]